KOSHUCOINNETWORK/KoshuCoinNetwork/README.md

 http://www.KoshuCoin.org

-Copyright (c) 2009-2014 Bitcoin Developers
-Copyright (c) 2011-2014 KoshuCoin Developers
+Copyright (c) 2021-2023 KoshuCoin Developers

 What is KoshuCoin?
 ----------------

-KoshuCoin is a lite version of Bitcoin using scrypt as a proof-of-work algorithm.
+Koshu Coin was created as a new model for Crypto.

+White Paper Coming Soon

  - 2.5 minute block targets
- - subsidy halves in 840k blocks (~4 years)
+ - subsidy halves in 1 million blocks
- - ~84 million total coins
+ - ~1 billion total coins

-The rest is the same as Bitcoin.
+Tokenomics

- - 50 coins per block
+ - 5 coins per block
- - 2016 blocks to retarget difficulty
+ - 2023 blocks to retarget difficulty

-For more information, as well as an immediately useable, binary version of the KoshuCoin client sofware, see http://www.KoshuCoin.org.

 License
 -------